Sascha Riether: VfL Wolfsburg

 At the start of the 2010–11 season, Riether was featured for the first three matches before being sidelined with an injury that he sustained at training.
 After missing one match, Riether returned to the starting line–up against Hannover 96 on 18 September 2010, only to suffer a thigh injury that saw him being substituted in the 39th minute, as Wolfsburg won 2–0.
 After the match, he was sidelined for the rest of September.
 But Riether made his return from injury against Borussia Mönchengladbach on 2 October 2010 and helped the club draw 1–1.
 However, he was sidelined once again after suffering a knee injury that saw him miss one match.
-But Riether returned to the starting line–up against St. Pauli on 21 November 2010 and helped Wolfsburg draw 1–1, It wasn't until on 15 January 2011 when he scored his first goal of the season, in a 1–1 draw against Bayern Munich.
+But Riether returned to the starting line–up against St. Pauli on 21 November 2010 and helped Wolfsburg draw 1–1, On 15 January 2011, he scored his first goal of the season, in a 1–1 draw against Bayern Munich.
 However, in a match against Borussia Dortmund on 29 January 2011, Riether suffered a knee injury and was substituted in the 21st minute, as the club lost 3–0.
 After the match, it was announced that the player was sidelined for three weeks.
 But he made his return to the starting line–up against his former club, SC Freiburg on 19 February 2011, as Wolfsburg lost 2–1.
 Despite suffering injuries during the 2010–11 season, Riether continued to remain in the first team regular, rotating in playing either right–back position, centre–back position, right–midfield position, defensive midfield position and centre–midfield position.
 He then scored his second goal of the season, in a 1–0 win against Werder Bremen on 28 April 2011.
 At the end of the 2010–11 season, Riether went on to make thirty–one appearances and scoring two times in all competitions.

 In the summer transfer window of 2011, Riether was linked a move away from Wolfsburg, putting his future in doubt.
 It came after when he rejected a new contract from the club despite having a one–year contract left.
 One club interested was 1.
 FC Köln and eventually, the agreement was reached on 3 July 2011.
 During his time at Wolfsburg, Riether was the club's fan favourite.